JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/mesh/bmesh_from_object.rst

 Description
 -----------
-This node return a bmesh data type for the input object.
+This node returns a bmesh data type for the input object.

-A bmesh data type is created using blender's bmesh python module which support operations that can't be performed normally in bpy module and thus can't be applied on a normal mesh data type, some of this operations are implimented in AN like **Limited Dissolve** and **Remove Doubles**.
+A bmesh data type is created using blender's bmesh python module which support operations that can't be performed normally in bpy module and thus can't be applied on a normal mesh data type, some of these operations are implimented in AN like **Limited Dissolve** and **Remove Doubles**.

 It is not recommended to use this node if you are not going to use bmesh operations and just want to get mesh data, because it is a lot slower to create.(Object Mesh Data node can get the same data in about 33x the speed of the bmesh)